 Hydrogen.
 One of the more promising emerging opportunities is the use of hydrogen.
 A substantial majority of the world’s industrially produced hydrogen creates carbon dioxide as a byproduct.
 However, when hydrogen is produced by electrolysis using clean electricity (such as nuclear, solar or wind energy), the resulting hydrogen is carbon-free.
 Producing hydrogen when there is an excess of carbon-free electricity creates an energy vector that can be used as another clean energy storage technology for meeting peak demand.
 This clean hydrogen can also be used as an energy carrier for evolving hydrogen transportation technologies, and as a feedstock to produce synthetic hydrocarbons that introduce no new carbon into the environment.

-Learn more aboutthe SHINe Program .
+Learn more about the SHINe project.

 Energy Storage.
-APS deploys several advanced technologies on its system, including energy storage.
+APS deploys several advanced technologies on its system including energy storage.
 Storage can provide capacity, improve power quality, be utilized for system regulation, integrate renewable generation, and, in certain circumstances, be used to defer certain traditional infrastructure investments.

 Energy storage can also aid in integrating higher levels of renewables by storing excess energy when system demand is low and renewable production is high and then releasing the stored energy during peak demand hours later in the day and after sunset.
-APS is utilizing grid-scale energy-storage projects to benefit customers, to increase renewable utilization, and to further our understanding of how storage works with other advanced technologies and the grid.
+APS is utilizing grid scale energy-storage projects to benefit customers, to increase renewable utilization, and to further our understanding of how storage works with other advanced technologies and the grid.
 We are preparing for additional energy storage.

-Learn more about our energy storage strategy.
+Learn more about our energy storage projects.

 Emissions Reporting